lucavallin/gnaro/README.md

  1. Rows with hardcoded columns
  1. "insert" and "select" statements

 It would be nice to at least support multiple tables, non-harcoded columns, "update" and "delete" statements.
+Improvements to code quality instead could be:

+- Call `exit()` only in the `main` function
+- Reduce dependencies between files.
+- Address linting issues.

 Unfortunately the goal of this project is only to learn more about databases and I am reasonably satisfied with the current state.

-TODO: Furthermore, exits here and there, dependency between "modules".

 ## Improvements